A look at the Defence news 6 - 12 December

 The Dutch and French armies intend to undertake even closer cooperation in the field of training and exercises.
 A letter of intent to that effect was signed by Lieutenant General Wijnen, the Commander of the Royal Netherlands Army, and his French counterpart, General Pierre Schill, in Paris this week.

 Traas to lead rapid NATO air command

 Commodore Denny Traas will be the new commander of NATO Deployable Air Command and Control Centre from mid-January 2022.
-Appointments to the position alternate between Dutch and Italian officers every three years.
+Appointments to the position alternate between Dutch and Italian officers every 3 years.
 Traas will be promoted to the rank of major general on 1 January 2022.

 1 German-Netherlands Corps under Dutch command